Montana Court Records

 A divorce decree in Montana is a court declaration that frees individuals from the bonds of matrimony.
 The court declaration, which a family court judge signs, effectively reverts married couples to maiden legal status, rights, and obligations.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make changes in the future.
+Family court documents encompass both marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records carefully to make changes in the future.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Montana?